Tulbagh

 Accommodation near Tulbagh

 We camped at Fraaigelegen Farm (Website, Booking Reviews*) for one night, 15 minutes south of Tulbagh and near Waverley Hills Wine and Restaurant.
-The campsite was beautiful, with stunning views of the mountains, the ablutions facilities were spotless and there was WiFi near the main house.
+The campsite was beautiful, with stunning views of the mountains, the ablution facilities were spotless and there was WiFi near the main house.
 Apart from camping, cute little cottages are also available.
 There is a large dam near the cottages in which you can swim.

 We stayed for two nights in a very cute cottage at Oude Compagnies Post (Website, Booking Reviews*), the start of a hike up Roodezandsberg Peak.
 The views from the cottage were gorgeous and the interior was beautifully designed.
 An elegant pool and a large braai area in front of the cottages made it just perfect.